 These days, more and more people are carefully examining the nutrition labels on foods and beverages.
 The expert food packaging consultants at HSR Associates know that the nutrition label can be an opportunity to cement consumer loyalty and attract a certain market.
 It’s also crucial to adhere to the regulations for labeling.
-In this week’s blog, we explore the role of nutrition labeling in food product development, and the current regulations governing labeling.
+In this week’s blog, we explore the role of nutrition labeling in food product development.
+We’ll also talk about the current regulations governing labeling.

 Food Labeling Basics